open-telemetry/opentelemetry-specification/milestones.md

 In scope of SDK Alpha v0.3 release are:

-- Collector support for OpenTelemetry protocol
+- Finalize the OpenTelemetry protocol
-- OpenTelemetry exporters

 Required Spec RFCs for Alpha v0.3: